-West Chester, PA (Marzo 27, 2024) – Expectant mothers and families with babies and young children are invited to the Community Baby Shower set for Viernes, Abril 12 from 3:30 to 5:30 at Ash Park in Coatesville, Pennsylvania.
+West Chester, PA (March 27, 2024) – Expectant mothers and families with babies and young children are invited to the Community Baby Shower set for Friday, April 12 from 3:30 to 5:30 at Ash Park in Coatesville, Pennsylvania.

 The free event, organized by State Senator Carolyn Comitta and the Maternal and Child Health Consortium of Chester County (MCHC), offers an opportunity for moms, children, families, and others to connect with more than 20 local community organizations and the invaluable resources they offer.